-Since 1 July 2019, the use of opera house nets has been banned in all Victorian waters, public and private.
+The use of opera house nets is banned in all Victorian waters, public and private.

-Opera house net: no longer allowed for use on private waters in Victoria as of 1 July 2019
+Opera house net: no longer allowed for use in Victoria.

 Open top lift nets can be used in private waters and in most public waters